IPadawans/TodoList/README.md

  ## /outOfTasks
  * * POST -> Inform "name" and "email" on body params, to create 3 random tasks with description consulted on API Cat Facts

+ # Frontend
+ * Made in ReactJS
+ * After pull, run `yarn` on directory of project
+ * Then, just type `yarn start` on terminal (on directory of frontend), that your application will begin at port 3000
+ * For correctly working, be sure that backend is running on port 3333